 - Only one tip included

-Best Carbon Adjustable-Length Trekking Poles: Leki Cross Trail FX Superlite ($250)
+Best Trekking Poles – Carbon Adjustable Length: Leki Cross Trail FX Superlite ($250)

-Adjustable trail running poles are not nearly as popular as fixed-length folding poles among runners, but there are some circumstances where they may be your best choice.
+Adjustable trekking poles are not nearly as popular as fixed-length folding poles among runners, but there are some circumstances where they may be your best choice.
 The Leki Cross Trail FX Superlite is our top pick of the adjustable-length poles tested for this guide.
-As with all of Leki’s trail running poles, these feature a glove-like strap with a cork grip, carbon fiber shaft, and a carbide tip.
+As with all of Leki’s trekking poles, these feature a glove-like strap with a cork grip, carbon fiber shaft, and a carbide tip.

-These trail running poles fold into three sections for easy storage when not in use.
+These trekking poles fold into three sections for easy storage when not in use.
 The section with the grip is approximately three inches longer than the other two shaft pieces when it is folded and sticks out a little, but this was not a problem when storing the poles.
 The longest section is 42 centimeters in length — like a 120- or 130-centimeter fixed-length pole when folded.
 The cork grip is longer on these poles as compared with Leki’s running-specific fixed-length poles for a more ergonomic fit for hiking, and they are billed as a dual-use trail running and hiking pole.
-Despite this, they are quite light for an adjustable-length pole.
+Even with all of these features, they are impressively light.

 Available Lengths: 110-130 centimeters for the standard version, 100-120 centimeters for the compact version

 Length When Folded: 42 centimeters